realkoder/node-fullstack-sem-proj/01._Assignments/00._Mandatories/01.__Mandatory1/docs/datatypes/datatypes.md

 <br>

 ### Bigint
-The bigint data type was introduced in ECMAScript 2020 (ES11) and allows for the representation of arbitrarily large integers.
-It is denoted by appending an n to the end of an integer literal or by calling the BigInt() constructor function.
+The bigint data type was introduced in `ECMAScript 2020 (ES11)` and allows for the representation of arbitrarily large integers.
+It is denoted by appending an `n` to the end of an integer literal or by calling the BigInt() constructor function.
+It allows developers to represent and work with arbitrarily large integers beyond the safe integer limit imposed by regular JavaScript numbers.
+Here are some examples of using BigInt in JavaScript.

 <br>